Arize-ai/client_python/src/arize/_generated/api_client/docs/TasksApi.md

 - When `dataset_id` is provided, `experiment_ids` must contain at least one entry.
 - `sampling_rate` and `is_continuous` are only supported on project-based tasks.
 - System-managed fields (`id`, `created_at`, `updated_at`) are rejected on input.
+- `evaluator_version_id` pins an evaluator to one version.
+Omit it (or send null) to run that evaluator's latest version, which is the default.
+The version must belong to the evaluator named by `evaluator_id`, and every evaluator on the task must resolve to the same data scope — both return 422.
+List an evaluator's versions with `GET /v2/evaluators/{evaluator_id}/versions`.

 **Payload Requirements (run_experiment)**
 - `dataset_id` is required; `project_id` must be omitted.